neurostuff/meta-analysis-book/content/tutorials.md

 (And yet, she did not regret it.)
 She had to think of something fast.
 Dr. Litical scrambled to her computer and opened up the browser.
-She knew some of her colleagues had been using NeuroSynth-Compose to conduct meta-analyses, and thought she might be able to use it to get some results, and then she could add to them once she had more time.
+She knew some of her colleagues had been using NeuroSynth-Compose to conduct meta-analyses, and thought she might be able to use it to get some results, and then she could add to her meta-analysis once she had more time.
 She navigated to [compose.neurosynth.org](https://compose.neurosynth.org) and was immediately struck by the beautiful design.
 "Wow, this is so much better than the old NeuroSynth!" she thought.
 "Whoever designed this must be have put a lot of thought and care into the interface."